 How Agents Can Protect Clients from Unauthorized ACA Plan Switching

-Recently, some marketplace clients have found their coverage changed without their consent.
-Additionally, some under-65 health agents have noticed missing commissions.
+Around 74,000 marketplace clients have found their coverage changed without their consent.
+Additionally, some under-65 health agents have noticed missing health insurance commissions.
+CMS is quickly taking action to resolve these complaints and give agents the commissions they have rightfully earned.

 While not the case for most beneficiaries or agents, it’s important to be aware of this situation and know what to do if your client’s Affordable Care Act (ACA) policy was switched without consent.